Easy One-Pot Chicken Stew, Moroccan-Style, No Tagine

 Storage and Freezing Notes

-Storing & Freezing Moroccan-Style Chicken Stew
+Storing & Freezing

 This Moroccan-style Chicken Stew is best consumed within a few days of preparation.
 However, if you want to freeze it, transfer it to a freezer-safe container and store it in the freezer for up to a month.

 Alternatively, you can reheat it in the microwave until it is warmed through.
-Keep in mind that after freezing, the zucchini may be slightly softer, but the overall taste of the stew will still be delicious.
+Keep in mind that after freezing, the zucchini may be slightly softer, but the stew’s overall taste will still be delicious.

-Follow us!
+Follow

-This one-pot Moroccan-style Chicken Thigh Stew combines chicken thighs with saffron, earthy spices, caramelized onions, zucchini, carrots, and a hint of orange syrup.
+This one-pot Moroccan-style Chicken Thigh Stew combines chicken thighs with saffron, earthy spices, and caramelized onions, along with zucchini, carrots and a hint of orange syrup.
+Bring the flavours of Morocco to your kitchen in just 30 minutes without using a tagine.

 One serving*: Carbs: 17.4g Fibre: 9.1g Net Carbs: 8.3g